lawalter/r-shiny-electron-app/README.md

     - src/loading.css
     - src/loading.html
     - src/main.js
-11. Change your directory to your new app folder ```cd appNameHere```
+11. In Windows PowerShell, change your directory to your new app folder ```cd appNameHere```
 12. Install R locally:
     - First, check the version of R on your machine.
 In the R console, run ```version```
-    - Edit get-r-win.sh, replacing version numbers in the link ```https://cloud.r-project.org/bin/windows/base/R-3.6.2-win.exe``` with the version you are running.
+    - Edit get-r-win.sh, replacing version numbers in the link ```https://cloud.r-project.org/bin/windows/base/R-3.4.2-win.exe``` with the version you are running if you made the app.R, or the version of R that was used to make the app.R.
         - <b>Important:</b> The R version used to make the shiny app and the version installed locally must match.
+The app included in this repo was created in R v3.4.2.
     - Open the Cygwin terminal.
 Change your directory by typing ```cd``` with a following space, then drag the app folder to the terminal window to paste the file path.
 Your path will look something like ```cd /cygdrive/c/Users/Abby/Desktop/git/r-shiny-electron-app/appNameHere```
     - In Cygwin, run ```sh ./get-r-win.sh```
-        - If you got an error running this script, you wil likely need to convert the get-r-win.sh file to UNIX format
+        - <b>If you got an error:</b> you will likely need to convert get-r-win.sh to Unix
-        - Download Notepad++ if you don't already have it
+            - Download <a href="https://notepad-plus-plus.org/">Notepad++</a> if you don't already have it
             - Open get-r-win.sh in Notepad++
             - Go to Edit -> EOL Conversion -> Unix (LF)
             - Save the script
             - In Cygwin, re-run ```sh ./get-r-win.sh```
+13. In the R console, ```install.packages("automagic")``` if this package is not already installed.
-13. Switch to the RStudio terminal.
+14. Switch to the RStudio terminala and make sure your directory is in the appNameHere folder.
 Get packages for R that are used in the shiny app by running ```Rscript add-cran-binary-pkgs.R```
-14. Add additional dependencies to package.json.
+15. Add additional dependencies to package.json.
 Replace the dependencies listed at the end of the script with the following.
 Take care not to paste over the final ending bracket ```}``` of the .json file.
 ```
       "dependencies": {
         "axios": "^0.19.2",